petzval/btferret/README.md

 An LE server waits for connections from LE clients which will then read and write the server's characteristics.
-The characteristics are specified in the devices.txt file, and the server can set their values via write\_ctic to it's own local node.
+The characteristics are specified in the devices.txt file, and the server can set their values via write\_ctic to its own local node.
-The client may be another
-Pi acting as an LE client, or a phone app such as [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).
+The client may be another Pi acting as an LE client, or a phone app such as [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).
 The other types of server (CLASSIC and NODE) can only be connected by one client at a time, but an LE server can be connected by multiple clients simultaneously.

+There are two ways of setting up an LE server.
+Sometimes Android/Apple/Windows devices have trouble connecting and pairing.
+In this case there is an [alternative setup](#3-7-1-alternative-setup) method.

 ```